ychwu/bdo-marketplace-tools/README.md

 ## Disclaimer

-This repository is provided as a proof of concept for authenticated web sessions, HTTP requests, and marketplace-style API integration.
-Use it only in environments where automation is permitted by the relevant terms of service.
-The project does not handle CAPTCHA challenges or other access-control interruptions.
+This repository is provided as a proof of concept and educational purposes ONLY.
+I am *NOT* responsible for anything that happens to your account if you choose to use this.

 ## Known Issues